-What is Integrative Medicine?
+What is Integrative Medicine and Health?

 Although the culture of biomedicine is predominant in the U.S., it coexists with many other healing traditions.
 Many of these approaches have their roots in non-Western cultures.
 Others have developed within the West, but outside what is considered conventional medical practice.

-Integrative medicine is a new term that emphasizes the combination of both conventional and alternative approaches to address the biological, psychological, social and spiritual aspects of health and illness.
+Various terms have been used to describe the broad range of healing approaches that are not widely taught in medical schools, generally available in hospitals or routinely reimbursed by medical insurance.
+Integrative medicine is a term that emphasizes the combination of both conventional and alternative approaches to address the biological, psychological, social and spiritual aspects of health and illness.
 It emphasizes respect for the human capacity for healing, the importance of the relationship between the practitioner and the patient, a collaborative approach to patient care among practitioners, and the practice of conventional, complementary, and alternative health care that is evidence-based.

-CAM Use in the United States
+Complementary and Integrative Medicine Use in the United States

 Why are People Using CAM?